Adélie Penguin

 Habits and Lifestyle

-Adeline penguins are diurnal birds.
+Adélie penguins are diurnal birds.
 They are highly social and communicative animals, gathering into small colonies, where they live, socialize, forage, hunt as well as find protection from predators.
-When it comes to nesting, these penguins usually display extremely territorial behavior, sometimes even stealing nesting sites of each other.
-Adelie penguins are migratory animals.
+When it comes to nesting, these penguins usually display extremely territorial behavior, sometimes even stealing nesting sites from each other.
+Adélie penguins are migratory animals.
 Thus, in the winter, the penguin colonies are usually found in coastal areas, on large ice platforms.
 Then, with the approaching of the breeding season (at the beginning of spring and during summer months), the penguins migrate to the seashore, looking for ice-free areas, where they construct their nests.

 Seasonal behavior